IBM-Cloud/terraform-provider-ibm/website/docs/r/cd_tekton_pipeline_trigger.html.markdown

 	* `pull_request` - (Optional, Boolean) If true, the trigger listens for 'open pull request' or 'update pull request' Git webhook events.
 	* `pull_request_closed` - (Optional, Boolean) If true, the trigger listens for 'close pull request' Git webhook events.
 	* `push` - (Optional, Boolean) If true, the trigger listens for 'push' Git webhook events.
 * `max_concurrent_runs` - (Optional, Integer) Defines the maximum number of concurrent runs for this trigger.
-Omit this property to disable the concurrency limit.
+If omitted then the concurrency limit is disabled for this trigger.
 * `name` - (Optional, String) Trigger name.
   * Constraints: The maximum length is `253` characters.
 The minimum length is `1` character.
 The value must match regular expression `/^[a-zA-Z0-9][-0-9a-zA-Z_. ]{1,253}[a-zA-Z0-9]$/`.
 * `pipeline_id` - (Required, Forces new resource, String) The Tekton pipeline ID.